Vinesma/.dotfiles/install/README.md

 The only real solution I've found is to immediately shutdown your WM and login again.
 This works but is quite annoying.

+### Something else went *kaput*

+Solution: I hope you had timeshift configured because it'll be the thing to save you.
+Find a pen drive with a liveCD to boot with, install timeshift on the live environment and let it restore from your timeshift snapshot directory (usually `/run/timeshift/backup/timeshift/snapshots/`).

 ## Links/Resources

 Things that had their own section and were moved or removed, along with other resources that don't fit anywhere else: